top of page

 1) Gestational surrogacy with embryo from both intended parents.
 A surrogate mother is implanted with an embryo created by IVF, using intended father’s sperm and intended mother’s eggs.

 2) Gestational surrogacy and egg donation.
-A surrogate mother is implanted with an embryo created by IVF, using intended father’s sperm and an egg donor where the donor is not the surrogate.
+A surrogate mother is implanted with an embryo created by IVF, using intended father’s sperm and an egg donor where the donor is not the surrogate mother.
 The resulting child is genetically related to intended father and genetically unrelated to the surrogate.

 Surrogacy is a complicated and costly undertaking and a very emotional experience.
 Working with an agency always reduces the risk of complications.
 An agency has the experience that you naturally don’t.
-They have managed and seen a variety of issues and can help you navigate them.
-The job of a good surrogacy agency is to eliminate as much stress as possible for both the Intended Parents and the Gestational Surrogate.
-Aurora-Georgia understands all aspects of the surrogacy process and can help Intended Parents navigate this process.
+The agency has managed and seen a variety of issues and can help you navigate them.
+The agency controls each step of the program, follows your surrogate mother during all visits to the clinics, makes sure that all necessary medication is available for the surrogate mother, arranges appointments with doctors and helps the surrogate mother 24 hours/7 days.
+The job of a good surrogacy agency is to eliminate as much stress as possible for both the Intended Parents and the Gestational Surrogate mother.
+Aurora-Georgia understands all aspects of the surrogacy process and can help Intended Parents to navigate this process successfully.

 There are many issues to consider, for example: